Cybercrime and online safety eLearning

 How to log-in to the eLearning course

 If you are logging into Derbyshire Learning Online for the first time, please see the document 'How to login to community safety eLearning courses' attached to this page and follow the step by step instructions carefully.
 Please ensure that pop-ups are enabled in your browser before you start.
-Guidance on how to do this can be found on pages four to six of the document.
+Guidance on how to do this can be found on pages 4 to 6 of the document.

-The guide 'How to login to community safety eLearning courses' is aimed at those who have accounts set up for them already, for example, Derbyshire County Council staff and schools.
-It will not work for partners who are not set up to use the learning platform.
+The guide 'How to login to community safety eLearning courses' is aimed at those who have accounts set up for them already, for example, Derbyshire County Council staff and Derbyshire SAP schools.
+It will not work for partners who are not currently set up to use the learning platform.

 How to complete the course

-There are two mandatory steps to completing the course:
+There are 2 mandatory steps to completing the course:

 - complete the eLearning module